Orange County Domestic Violence Defense Lawyers Since 1987

 Our OC Domestic Violence Firm’s Experience & Accolades

-OC criminal defense lawyers, Paul Takakjian and Stephen Sitkoff are former special prosecutors with a unique legal defense insight acquired from their years of previously prosecuting domestic violence crimes.
-Mr. Takakjian is a Certified Criminal Law Specialist who holds a Distinguished rating from Martindale-Hubbell.
+OC criminal defense lawyers, Eugene Hanrahan and Stephen Sitkoff are former special prosecutors with a unique legal defense insight acquired from their years of previously prosecuting domestic violence crimes.
+Mr. Hanrahan is a former federal prosecutor and Los Angeles County Deputy District Attorney.
 Mr. Sitkoff is among less than 5% of attorneys who are recognized by Super Lawyers while maintaining a Preeminent rating from Martindale-Hubbell.

 Call Us Today For A Free Consultation